julianbherman/MallocBugTracker/README.md

       - positive meaning it is in use
       - negative meaning it is NOT in use
 - the last 8 bytes of the global memory array remain zero-filled (indicating end of memory)
-- maximum capacity of payload: 4080 bytes ~ 4080 chars ~ 1020 integers (assuming the macro "memsize" is set to "512" quadwords ~ 4096 bytes)
+- initial maximum capacity of payload: 4080 bytes ~ 4080 chars ~ 1020 integers (assuming the macro "memsize" is set to "512" quadwords ~ 4096 bytes)
-    - this is because this implementation reserves 8 bytes for the initial header (when there is only one chunk) and 8 bytes at the end of the array to mark memory end -> 4096-(8+8)=4080
+    - this is because this implementation reserves 8 bytes for the initial header (when there is only one chunk) and 8 bytes at the end of the array to mark memory end -> 4096 - (8 + 8) = 4080 bytes

-## Correctness Testing Plan
+## Correctness Testing
-  ### Run Tests:
-  - Use Makefile to run tests:
+  ### Use Makefile to run tests:
-  - *tests are not implemented DEBUG mode*
   ```
     make test
     ./test
   ```

-  - Assert at the start of every first case to check if beginning of memory is not_in_use
+  - NOTE: *tests do not have DEBUG mode*

+  ### Library Properties (how do you check it, specify methods..
+REFLECT: which properties were we able to prove.. )
+  1. malloc() ONLY reserves unallocated memory: it does NOT interfere with memory that has already been allocated.
+  2. if requested amount of space is available, malloc() returns a pointer to the payload of said space
+  	- otherwise, malloc() notifies user it does not possess enough space
+  3. free() successfully deallocates memory
+  4. each call to free() will check both adjacent chunks and coalesce if possible
+  5. if free() is called on a pointer to a chunk that has already been freed, there is no change to the metadata and an appropriate error is printed
+  6. if free() is called on a pointer that was not provided by malloc(), there is no change to the metadata and an appropriate error is printed
+  	- NOTE: this also includes pointers that do not point to the beginning of a chunk
+  7. ensures 8 byte alignment such that all pointers returned by malloc() are divisible by 8

-  ### What:
+  ### Testing Methods
     - Singularity check:
       - Check if Malloc() assign first 4 bytes of memory as current chunk size
         #### How: